Caripson/parse-yoast-sitemap/README.md

 python3 serve_reports.py
 ```

+Edit `server_config.json` to change the port or choose a different JSON file to
+monitor.
+By default the server reads `report.json` on port `8000`.

 Open `http://localhost:8000` in your browser to see the latest statistics.
 The
 page automatically refreshes based on the `refresh_interval` setting.

+The web page summarizes the total number of URLs that have been added,
+changed or removed across all runs and shows the last ten executions in a
+table.

 ## 🛡 Best Practices